PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 ## CRYPTO-WEB3 URBANISM RESEARCH
 ### THE CYBER URBAN REGIONAL METROPOLIS: COLLECTIVE OWNERSHIP
 Ethereum, a blockchain computer that is fully programmable, has a unique property: It enables societies to write permanent code that has clear rules about how it will work in the future.
-That property has enabled the emergence of an independent field of knowledge and a space for innovation—The crypto-web3 domain.
+That property has enabled the emergence of an independent field of knowledge and a space for innovation—The crypto-web3 domain.<br>
 The integration of the crypto-web3 domain into the field of architecture and urbanism unlocks a completely new and innovative domain of projects and research, pushing the boundaries of these disciplines in new directions.

 The new crypto-urbanism domain make it possible to build novel models for cities around complex crypto protocol systems that in turn will affect the evolution of the city in a positive feedback loop.
 This is a novel design process that will allow us to invent and materialize novel forms for regional metropolisses based on collective ownership and decentralized cooperative networks.
 For the first time we can harness the transformational power of urbanization and scale up building private cities to become a powerhouse for growth, innovation and justice.